sudoblockio/tackle/docs/CONTRIBUTING.md

 #### VCS-Hosted Templates

-Cookiecutter project templates are intentionally hosted VCS repos as-is.
+Tackle-box providers are intentionally hosted VCS repos as-is.

 * They are easily forkable
 * It's easy for users to browse forks and files